Digi Communications: Mobile development

-Satellite television subsidiary in Serbia was sold to Kopernikus Technology, which in turn was sold to Telekom Srbija (mts) in 2018.

-In 2017, Digi bought the Invitel cable company in Hungary.
-After initially receiving approval in May 2018, it was revoked in November 2018, due to finding non-competitive issues in certain areas.
-These have been resolved and the transaction was completed in March 2020.

-in 2021, the whole Hungarian division (including Invitel) was bought by 4iG Nyrt.
-In 2025 the company was merged with Vodafone (also owned by 4iG Nyrt.) and became One.

 Corporate structure

 Cable Communications Systems NV was established in the Netherlands in 2000 and is the parent company of RCS & RDS SA, the Romanian company founded in 1994 by Zoltán Teszári.
 It was renamed Digi Communications NV in 2017 when was listed.

 Services

 Broadband internet

 Digi implemented FTTB technology on almost the entire network in Romania and Hungary in 2006.
 Then followed the implementation of GPON in 2008, covering the houses as well.
 In 2013 started replacing FTTB with FTTH.
-They started the business in Spain in 2008.In 2018 Digi started offering internet services through FTTH in Spain.
+They started the business in Spain in 2008.
+In 2018 Digi started offering internet services through FTTH in Spain.
 As of first half of 2023, it counts for 5.7 millions of clients.

 Mobile telephony

 The company launched Digi Mobil in Romania in December 2007 which offered mobile telephony limited to 3G service only at the time.
 In 2014, the mobile phone service was relaunched, followed by the launch of 4G service on band 38 in 2015 and on band 1 in 2018.
 After winning a mobile operator license in 2014 and numerous delays, the company launched mobile services in Hungary in 2019.

 In Spain, due to the large number of Romanian residents, MVNO mobile telephony services were launched through Movistar in 2008.
 Initially, the company attracted Romanians because it offered cheap calls with Romanian networks.
 Vodafone Spain reacted after 1 year when it started losing customers by offering free calls with Vodafone Romania.
 This was followed by offers for Latin Americans.
 Then the company started offering internet at a low price, attracting Spanish customers.
 Digi became the second MVNO operator by number of customers.

 Following the model in Spain, in 2010 Digi Mobil was launched as MVNO in Italy through TIM, but it was not as successful despite the fact that in Italy is a larger number of Romanians.
 Vodafone Italia began to offer free calls with Vodafone Romania and fixed networks before the launch of Digi Mobil.